-So, if your budget allows, treat yourself to regular therapeutic massages throughout your training year.
+So, if your budget allows, treat yourself to regular therapeutic massages throughout your training year, or add a massage gun to your gear bag for a simpler recovery process.
 Not only is it a glorious reward for hard and consistent training, but it will also benefit your body in a number of ways.
 Just don’t rely solely on your massage schedule to keep you niggle- and injury free.
 Instead, be diligent about recovering enough, hydrating well, and stretching and foam rolling often in between massage sessions.

-- The pros and cons of massages for runners, Online publication, Mar 21, 2014 ,
+- The pros and cons of massages for runners, Online publication ,

-- Massage and postexercise recovery: the science is emerging, Scientific journal, Oct 31, 2016 ,
+- Massage and postexercise recovery: the science is emerging, Scientific journal ,

-- A Preliminary Study of the Effects of a Single Session of Swedish Massage on Hypothalamic–Pituitary–Adrenal and Immune Function in Normal Individuals, Scientific journal, Oct 01, 2010 ,
+- A Preliminary Study of the Effects of a Single Session of Swedish Massage on Hypothalamic–Pituitary–Adrenal and Immune Function in Normal Individuals, Scientific journal ,

-- A Preliminary Study of the Effects of Repeated Massage on Hypothalamic–Pituitary–Adrenal and Immune Function in Healthy Individuals: A Study of Mechanisms of Action and Dosage, Scientific journal, Aug 01, 2012 ,
+- A Preliminary Study of the Effects of Repeated Massage on Hypothalamic–Pituitary–Adrenal and Immune Function in Healthy Individuals: A Study of Mechanisms of Action and Dosage, Scientific journal ,

-- Massage Therapy Attenuates Inflammatory Signaling After Exercise-Induced Muscle Damage, Scientific journal, Feb 01, 2012 ,
+- Massage Therapy Attenuates Inflammatory Signaling After Exercise-Induced Muscle Damage, Scientific journal ,